Artistic directors 2021-2024: Aliocha Imhoff & Kantuta Quirós

 Aliocha Imhoff and Kantuta Quirós are curators, art theorists, filmmakers, founders and directors of the curatorial platform le peuple qui manque, created in 2005 which works between art and research.
 Among their projects, Le procès de la fiction (Nuit Blanche, 2017) was awarded best art event of 2017 by Les Inrocks and Kunstkritikk and best spoken event by Le Monde.
 Let’s also mention recently What are they asking for ?
 To become something there (Lyon Biennale, 2019), A Debt of Times (Konsthall C, Stockholm, 2018), Une Constituante Migrante (Centre Pompidou, 2017), A Government of Times (Rebuild Foundation, Chicago, and Halle 14, Leipzig, 2016).
 They published Les potentiels du temps (Manuella Editions, 2016, with Camille de Toledo), selected as one of the 10 best essays of 2016 by Les Inrocks and edited Geoesthetics (Editions B42, 2014) and Histoires afropolitaines de l’art, Revue Multitudes 53-54 (2014).
 Members of the editorial board of Multitudes magazine, Night of Ideas, they have been residents of the Rebuild Foundation (Chicago South Side, 2015) and the Ateliers Médicis (2018).

 Kantuta Quirós, born in La Paz (Bolivia), holds a PhD in aesthetics (University of Paris I).
 She is currently associate professor at the Ecole Nationale Supérieure d’Architecture de Nantes.
 She also teaches at Ensa Mauritius and at the Ecole des Mines Nantes.
 She has also held various institutional positions, notably from 2007 to 2011, at the Film Department of the Musée Nationale d’Art Moderne / Centre Pompidou.
 Aliocha Imhoff was born in Paris.
-He holds a PhD in aesthetics and his doctoral thesis is entitled “Who Speaks?
-Politics and poetics of enunciation in the age of the Anthropocene” (Paris I University).
-He has also held various institutional positions, notably at the Centre National des Arts Plastiques and currently teaches art at the University of Paris 1 Panthéon Sorbonne. https://www.lepeuplequimanque.org/
+Doctor in aesthetics, he has been a professor at the University of Paris VIII since 2021, department of visual arts.
+He has also held various institutional positions, notably at the Centre National des Arts Plastiques. https://www.lepeuplequimanque.org/

 Alice Schÿler Mallet is a visual artist and curator.
 She is interested in questions concerning the body, space, the charge of certain materials and their influence in space, their function and their use.
 She likes to divert some of these materials in order to produce shift and confusion, to find pre-existing images, archaic and universal, archetypes linked to the material or the place.
 She has exhibited her work in the Avivson and Mamia Bretesche galleries in Paris, Klaus Strickner in Vienna, the Mandal Gallery in Norway, the Malmö Art Center in Sweden, the Lec tic tic gallery in Nouméa as well as in Mexico City and Dubai, Nuit Blanche d’Oran 2012 and various festivals and events (Jeune Création 2012, DIVA Paris and New York, Video Appart, Paris, Journées du Patrimoine, Dieppe, Opus des forêts, Chateauvillain Festival du lin, Normandy, Root 66, Hastings, MOCA Taipei).
 Her curatorial research pushes her towards interdisciplinarity, bringing together visual artists, scientists, critics, historians, musicians, architects, urban planners, landscapers, filmmakers, performers… She was curator of the Biennale le Temps d’une marée in Dieppe, Normandy, co-curated with AWP in 2005 and 2007, then of the Diep festival with Philippe Terrier Herman and Sarah Michel in 2010, 2011, 2012, 2013 and Rosie Hermon in 2014, 2015, 2016 and 2018. http://www.aliceschylermallet.com/